miaypc/Calathea/README.md

 # Calathea
 This project is a React App.
+Please see : https://calathea.netlify.app
 ![homepage](src/image/Readme.png)

 ## Setup